 If the Needed Item is Already Checked Out

 Multiple editors often need to consult the same item.
 However, library staff are unable to disclose who has borrowed a particular title, due to North Carolina laws governing the confidentiality of library borrowing records.
-If the needed item is already checked out, take advantage of shared alcove space and journal office, and check there first before making a recall/hold request for the item.
+If the needed item is already checked out, take advantage of shared storage space and journal office, and check there first before making a recall/hold request for the item.
+To request an item which has been checked out from the online catalog, click on the button labeled "Request."

 If the Needed Item is Not Found